 Sudden and severe pain in your abdomen can also sometimes be caused by an infection of the stomach and bowel (gastroenteritis).
 It may also be caused by a pulled muscle in your abdomen or by an injury.

 See your GP if you or your child have persistent or repeated abdominal pain.
 The cause is often not serious and can be managed.

 Possible causes in adults include:

-- irritable bowel syndrome (IBS) – a common condition that causes bouts of stomach cramps, bloating, diarrhoea or constipation; the pain is often relieved when you go to the toilet
+- IBS – a common condition that causes bouts of stomach cramps, bloating, diarrhoea or constipation, the pain is often relieved when you go to the toilet

 - inflammatory bowel disease (IBD) – long-term conditions that involve inflammation of the gut, including Crohn's disease and ulcerative colitis

-- a urinary tract infection that keeps returning – in these cases, you will usually also experience a burning sensation when you urinate
+- a urinary tract infection (UTI) that keeps returning – in these cases, you'll usually also experience a burning sensation when you urinate

 - period pain – painful muscle cramps in women that are linked to the menstrual cycle

 - other stomach-related problems – such as a stomach ulcer, heartburn and acid reflux or gastritis (inflammation of the stomach lining)

 - abdominal migraines – recurrent episodes of abdominal pain with no identifiable cause